KaganCanSit/microsoft-365-docs-pr.tr-TR/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## <a name="gradual-device-onboarding"></a>Aşamalı cihaz ekleme

-Kuruluş cihazlarınızı aşamalar içinde  onboard. *Bu aşamalı cihaz ekleme çağrısını aşamalı olarak çağrıltır.*
+Şirketinizi cihazlara aşamalı olarak  yanitabilirsiniz. *Bu aşamalı cihaz ekleme çağrısını aşamalı olarak çağrıltır.*

 1. Ekleme için bir cihaz kümesi belirleme.